 This bathroom has no natural light, even though this is an exterior wall.
 Originally, I wanted to put a window in here, but that is not in the budget right now.
 I’m changing my mind after adding this DIY shelf & these fun decor items!
 The Shibori prints are large scale and really make a statement as well as bring the blue tones to this side of the bathroom.

 The Blue Shibori Prints, Fake Succulent in a Hexagon Pot, and Marble Candle are from Target.
 The Take a Seat Print is from Hobby Lobby.
 The shelf brackets are from CascadeIronCo on Etsy.
 The towel bar, toilet handle, and toilet roll fixtures are the Delta Dryden Series to match the plumbing fixtures.
 The chrome grab bar is the Delta Modern Grab Bar.
 These fixtures were all from Build.com.

 The shower really steals the show in this guest bathroom remodel!
 I designed this shower to be pretty but also safe and functional for our family.
+The Delta Dryden shower system is gorgeous!
+The handheld shower head on the adjustable bar will be perfect for someone who sits in the shower.
 The grab bars are sleek and modern.
 We’ve actually added these grab bars to all of the bathrooms on the 1st floor of our home.
 They’re not your Grandma’s grab bars!

 The niche runs almost wall to wall.
 We set it slightly lower so that someone sitting on the bench can still reach their products.
 The hand shower on the bar allows for easy cleaning as well as an additional shower for a seated person.